SpLouk/splouk.github.io/_posts/2025-12-19-frontend-state-management.md

 ## Server Data

 Modern javascript frameworks come with data fetching solutions.
-For example, [Sveltekit load](https://svelte.dev/docs/kit/load).
+For example, [SvelteKit load](https://svelte.dev/docs/kit/load).
 For a stand-alone library, I like [Tanstack Query](https://tanstack.com/query/), which manages fetching, deduplication, invalidation, and more.
 There is absolutely no reason for you to be managing server data manually on the client, you will save yourself many headaches by using a framework or a data fetching library.

 ## What is addressability